 When beginning to construct your thesis or dissertation, the very first step is to choose the style appropriate to your specific discipline.
 If you are unsure what style is appropriate, confer with your advisor and/or department.
 Be sure to follow the chosen style consistently throughout the document.
 Listed below are websites of a few widely recognized style manuals:

-The University at Buffalo is committed to ensuring equal access to information that is presented online as per UB's Web Accessibility Policy.
+The University at Buffalo is committed to ensuring equal access to information that is presented online as per UB's Electronic and Information Technology (EIT) Accessibility Policy.
 As part of this commitment, university web content must be accessible to everyone, including individuals with physical, sensory, or cognitive impairments, with or without the use of assistive technology.

 The ETD Template can be used to help format your document.
 Keep in mind the following: